leandrofahur/mernt-app/README.md

 <br/>

 <h2>🎯 <strong>Objective</strong></h2>
-<p>This repository intends to host the implementation of a TODO List app.
+<p>This repository intends to host the implementation of a DevHub app.
 The application will be implemented using the MERN stack with the aid of Typescript and  Storybook.
 On top of that, a simple design will be developed in figma and can be accessed from <a href="https://www.figma.com/file/z68cTeDoGReAdWy1a1moEb/TODO-List-App?node-id=0%3A1" target="_blank">here</a></p>
 <br/>

 <h2>📝 <strong>References</strong></h2>